 The presenter is Fred Amrein, a recognized expert in financial aid, college funding, and student loans.
 Fred brings personal financial expertise to the college financial decisions.

 PayForED hosted a webinar to help families understand the Financial Aid Award Letter.
-The Hre to see the recording of Decoding the Financial Award Letter Webinar.
+The Hre to see the recording of the Decoding the Financial Award Letter Webinar.